Skip to content

 highcut : float, optional

-freq_range : tuple, optional
+freq_range : Tuple[float, float], optional

-Min and max frequency to analyze (default: (10, 100))
+Min and max frequency to analyze in Hz (default: (10, 100)).

 freq_step : float, optional

-Step size for frequency analysis (default: 5)
+Step size for frequency analysis in Hz (default: 5).

 type_name : str, optional